May Health

 Transvaginal (via the vagina) ultrasound guidance is used to visualize the ovary.

 A thin needle is then inserted through the vaginal wall and into the ovary, similar to the technique routinely used for egg retrieval for IVF.
-Radio frequency energy is then delivered to gently heat the surrounding ovarian tissue.
+Radiofrequency energy is then delivered to gently heat the surrounding ovarian tissue.

 After procedure